Extended Abstract, Intetics

 Lastly, if your app is based on a brand with a loyal fan base, you can leverage the “mob mentality.”
 Learn when the monetization model is relevant and get some ideas for branded merchandise to sell.

 III.
 Tracking and Analytics Systems

-Intetics highlights that there is no app monetization without analytics, then provides the 3 types of tracking and analytics systems: global mobile app analysis, product analytics, and attribution.
+Intetics highlights that there is no app monetization without analytics, then The White Paper highlights that there is no app monetization without analytics.
+You will learn about the 3 types of tracking and analytics systems: global mobile app analysis, product analytics, and attribution.

 IV.
 Some Closing Thoughts